kovaroman/treocore/docs/en/user-guide/user-interface.md

 ## Search and Filtering Panel

 Searching and filtering allow you to quickly focus on the records you want to see.
-The description of various searching and filtering options available for you in the TreoPIM system is given below.
+The description of various searching and filtering options available for you in the TreoCore system is given below.

 Search and filtering sections are automatically available on each entity list view: